dlab-berkeley/GitHub-Fundamentals/lessons/01_GitHub_Basics.md

 * **Remote** : If you want to delete a remote repository, navigate to GitHub and go to Settings, then Danger Zone (at the bottom of the Settings page).
 Warning:Once you delete a repository, there is no going back.<br>

+# Key Points
- There are several different workflows in which you might imagine using `git`, particularly in an academic setting.
+ There are several different workflows in which you might imagine using `git` and `GitHub`, particularly in an academic setting.
 These include:<br>

 1. Working on a repository that is your own repo.
 You expect that you will generally be the only person developing code for this repository. <br>
 2. Working on a repository that several people - perhaps some collaborators - are working on concurrently. <br>
 3. Working on a repository that *many* people (e.g., at least dozens) are involved in.
 This may be, for example, an open-source project to which you contribute changes.
 We will not cover this approach in this workshop, as the details may be specific to the project you're working on.
-However, the principles from approach
-#2 hold here.<br>
+However, the principles from approach #2 hold here.<br>